Excel templates for Scrum Product and Sprint Backlogs

 WPF RadioButton Binding to IsChecked Property

-posted on 08 July 2010 in programming
+posted on 08 July 2010 in engineering

 I wasted a few development hours discovering this strange behaviour when binding to the IsChecked property of a RadioButton in WPF when using MVVM.
 You can read about the issue on the MSDN forum, but from my experience if you have a two way binding on the is IsChecked property of a RadioButton which is part of a group, then after you set the bound property in code a couple of times, the RadioButton loses it’s binding all together.